siriusastrebe/syc/README.md

 ## Watchers (Client and Server Side)

-Occasionally, you'll want to be notified when changes are made to you variable.
+Occasionally, you'll want to be notified when changes are made to your variable.

     function alertMe (change) {
         console.log(change);